Bingo Cards

 Electronic Bingo Cards

-electronic bingo cardsMost of us will have come across the plastic, reusable bingo cards at some point in our lives, be it school, charity functions or church events, but when you are playing bingo at your average bingo hall, (whether you are playing online electronic bingo or live) players don’t use these actual bingo cards.
-Online, you’ll be playing with bingo software, which includes an electronic bingo card and most land-based bingo halls utilize a packet of paper, glued together at the top and referred to as a packet.
+Most of us will have come across the plastic, reusable bingo cards at some point in our lives, be it school, charity functions or church events, but when you are playing bingo at your average bingo hall (whether you are playing online electronic bingo or live), players don’t use these actual bingo cards.
+Online, you’ll be playing with bingo software, which includes an electronic bingo card, and most land-based bingo halls utilise a packet of paper glued together at the top, referred to as a packet.
 Each piece of paper in a bingo packet has several mini ‘bingo cards’ on it.
-The entire page is played during each game, so you’re not just daubing one bingo card, you’re actually playing 6 or so bingo games at one time.
+The entire page is played during each game, so you’re not just daubing one bingo card; you’re actually playing 6 or so bingo games at one time.

-How to Play e-Bingo with Electronic Cards
+How to Play E-Bingo with Electronic Cards

 Electronic Bingo Cards: 90 Ball Bingo

-This is the big favourite of players all over the world, especially in the UK, and it is the traditional variant of 90 Ball BingoBingo.
+This is the big favourite of players all over the world, especially in the UK, and it is the traditional variant of Bingo.
 90 Ball electronic bingo cards are made up of 3 rows and 9 columns with a total of 15 numbers on each card.
 There are 5 numbers and 4 blanks per row.

 Prizes are awarded for: